 There may be times in which I do have to ship sugar gliders to customers.
-Shipping can be safe if professionally prepared ahead of time, and using a professional airline such as United or Delta Cargo.
+Shipping can be safe if prepared ahead of time, and using a professional airline such as Delta Cargo.

 The airlines do take very good care and place them by placing them on flights that have pet equipped sections on the planes.
 These are areas that are pressurized and heated and cooled as needed.
 They are taken there by a heated or cooled van and if they need to change planes at a different airport, they will be placed in a van there as well until they can be unloaded for the next flight.
 Once they get to your cargo office, they will be kept in a safe area by the staff until you arrive to get them.

 I do periodically get questions from people saying that they are coming to Vegas or Phoenix and wish to pick up the animals and bring them home.
-Unless you are driving there, it will not work unless you make arrangements at least a week in advance with United or Delta to ship them back to your home airport.
-They are the only two domestic airlines that accept exotic pets any longer.
+Unless you are driving there, it will not work unless you make arrangements at least a week in advance with one of the cargo companies to ship them back to your home airport.
 FAA regulations state that only some small breeds of dogs, cats, some birds and certified service animals can travel in the passenger section of planes.
 You will not be permitted to take the gliders with you in the cabin for travel, and if you are caught, they will be confiscated.

-The animals must ship with United or Delta Cargo.
+The animals must ship with one of the approved Cargo offices.
 These offices are not located directly at the airport, but usually on the outskirts, near were Fed Ex and UPS receiving their cargo.
 Someone must be there on one end to book the animals two hours in advance of the flight and to have an airline approved crate that is put together by regulation.
 In many cases, we must drill the crate in several place and place nuts and bolts, or they will not be accepted for the flight.
 The animals must be comfortable in the crate as well.
 Someone must also be on the receiving end to pick up the gliders no more then 2 hours after they land.
 Some smaller cargo offices have hours and if no one is there to pick them up, the cargo office will close and you will not be able to get the animals until the next day.